govau/content-guide/_accessibility-inclusivity/aboriginal-torres-strait-islander.md

 - Aboriginals, Aborigine --- these words are associated with colonisation and assimilation and are distressing to many people
 - ATSI --- never use the acronym ATSI as this is considered disrespectful
-- Aboriginal and/or Torres Strait Islander Australians.
+- Aboriginal and/or Torres Strait Islander
+- Aboriginal and Torres Strait Australians.

 Instead use:

+- First Australians
 - Aboriginal and Torres Strait Islander peoples (note the plural)
 - Aboriginal peoples (note the plural)
 - Torres Strait Islander peoples (note the plural)
 - Aboriginal man/woman/child
-- Aboriginal Elder
+- Aboriginal Elder.
-- First Australians.
 "
 %}